idaholab/moose/tutorials/tutorial02_multiapps/doc/content/step01_multiapps.md

 ## Run 03_master_subcycle.i

 - Note the timestep size used by each solve
-- The sub-app will take however many timesteps is needed to reach the Master app's time
+- The sub-app will take however many timesteps are needed to reach the Master app's time
 - What happens if the timesteps aren't even?

 By default the intermediate steps are NOT output - only the final solution once the sub-app reaches the Master's time.
 To enable outputting all steps solved by the sub-app turn on `output_subcycles` in the MultiApp block.